1. About diphenhydramine

 - antidepressants, such as venlafaxine or a monoamine oxidase inhibitor such as phenelzine

 - any medicine that makes you drowsy, gives you a dry mouth, or makes it difficult for you to pee – taking diphenhydramine might make these side effects worse

 If you're taking a cough or cold remedy or a painkiller containing diphenhydramine, check carefully what the other ingredients are.
 For example, check whether it contains paracetamol.
 Ask your pharmacist for advice before you take this medicine together with any other painkillers or medicines.

 Mixing diphenhydramine with herbal remedies and supplements

-There might be a problem taking some herbal remedies and supplements alongside diphenhydramine – especially ones that cause side effects such as sleepiness, a dry mouth or make it difficult to pee.
+There might be a problem taking some herbal remedies and supplements alongside diphenhydramine, especially ones that cause side effects such as sleepiness, a dry mouth or making it difficult to pee.

 Important: Medicine safety